AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/definition-of-done.md

 To meet the DoD, all changes to Adobe Commerce projects should be covered by automated tests.

+- Functionality exposed in the storefront must be covered with functional and GraphQL tests
+- Functionality exposed in the admin panel must be covered with api-functional tests
+- Changes affecting code API must be covered by integration tests

+Unit test coverage is generally not recommended and should be applied only for testing parts of code containing complex calculations in isolation.

 Details on different types of automated tests can be found in [Automated tests](automated-tests.md).

 ## Documentation